-Thus, congress enacted the Volcker Rule, part of the Dodd-Frank Act, signed in 2010 to revive the Glass-Steagall laws' impact.
-The Volcker Rule has imposed restrictions on banks' ability to use depositors' funds for risky investments.
-It does not require them to change the organizational structure.
-If a bank is large enough to fail, the Dodd-Frank Federal Reserve will need regulations.
+The repeal of the Glass-Steagall Act was widely criticized following the 2008-2009 banking crisis, which raised questions about the role of banks in the economy and the need for stricter regulation.
+In response, Congress enacted the Volcker Rule, part of the Dodd-Frank Act, in 2010 to revive the impact of the Glass-Steagall Act.
+The Volcker Rule imposed restrictions on banks' ability to use depositors' funds for risky investments, but it did not require them to change their organizational structure.
+If a bank is large enough to pose a threat to the economy, the Dodd-Frank Federal Reserve will need regulations to ensure its stability.